DamianoDurso/damianodurso.github.io/_posts/2024-10-06-Sentence embeddings for Employee Listening.md

-# The Modern Workhorse of Employee Listening: Leveraging Language Models for Better Surveys
+# Select the best questions for an employee survey with LLMs and no data

 **How often do you rely on surveys to measure employee engagement, customer satisfaction, or candidate fit?** In people analytics, these tools are indispensable.
 They help organizations gather insights and make informed decisions.
 However, building reliable surveys is complex and resource-intensive.
 Many fall back on poor measures due to the high cost, risk, and time involved.

 This blog series will explore how **Large Language Model Embedding Psychometrics (LLMEP)** can streamline survey creation and make it easier, cheaper, and more effective.
 We’ll also delve into its coding so you can try it yourself!

-In this first post, I’ll cover how **Large Language Models (LLMs)** can help transform survey questions into data for people analytics, enhancing accuracy and depth without requiring traditional data collection.
+In this first post, I’ll cover how **Large Language Models (LLMs)** can help transform survey questions into data for people analytics, and selecting the best questions without requiring traditional data collection.
 Let’s dive in and discover how this applies to people analytics!

 ## Challenges in Traditional Survey Development